-I'm Rodrigo, Merton JCR's Lesbian, Gay, Bisexual, Trans, Queer and Questioning Representative.
+I'm Pax, Merton JCR's Lesbian, Gay, Bisexual, Trans, Queer and Questioning Representative.
 My job is to look after the interests of the LGBTQ people in college.
 Looking after the interests of LGBTQ people in college has three main facets: welfare, social and campaigning.
 It is mainly the job of the JCR’s LGBTQ representative to make sure these needs are being met; however, college staff and other students play a big role too!

 Merton is lucky enough to have an amazing welfare system which is (honestly) the envy of other colleges.
 At the top are people like the Chaplain, the College Nurse and Welfare Dean, who you can read about on other pages.
 At the JCR level are your esteemed Male and Female Welfare Reps and their committee of Peer Supporters, including me.
 We're here for you to go to if you're having any problems, stress, issues, drama or just if you fancy a chat, and we will keep anything you say in complete confidence.
 Don't feel limited by our 'job descriptions'; I'm happy to talk about anything, not just what relates to gender identity or sexuality, and conversely if you'd rather talk to some other peer supporter about LGBTQ stuff feel free.
 I can also keep you discreetly supplied with condoms, lube and any other sexual health provisions you might need.